rikosintie/CookBook/Aruba/display.md

 **Disable paging**

-When I'm displaying the running configuration and other outputs to backup/figure out the switches operation I don't want to be htting the space bar repeatedly.
+When I'm displaying the running configuration and other outputs to backup/figure out the switches operation I don't want to be hitting the space bar repeatedly.

 Use the command `no page` to disable paging.